jthaden/trumpeter-db/README.md

 trumpet document that is being replied to.
 Otherwise, this field is null.
 Only trumpets that are not replies are queried in the main feed.

-**ReTrumpet collections** are generally represented in this format:
+**Retrumpet collections** are generally represented in this format:

 ```
 retrumpet (